-- 5.6.1.
-To ensure that drugs, alcohol and substance misuse is managed in the school and that the policy is clearly understood throughout the school and with parents and pupils, the school will: - Communicate the strategy on alcohol, drugs and substance misuse to pupils, staff and parents.
-None should be brought onto school premises and there will be serious consequences if any is found. - Train managers to identify staff, visitors and pupils they suspect to be misusing alcohol, drugs etc. - Develop a system for dealing with drug, substance and alcohol issues
+5.6.1.
+To ensure that drugs, alcohol and substance misuse is managed in the school and that the policy is clearly understood throughout the school and with parents and pupils, the school will:

-- Provide adequate training, instruction and training on alcohol, substances and substance misuse - Make our drug, alcohol and substance misuse policy available on the school website and widely known amongst the parents, pupils and staff - Deliver appropriate training to staff, parents and pupils on drugs, alcohol and substance misuse - Ensure detailed investigation are carried out of any cases involving alcohol, drugs and substances - Periodically assess accidents, incidents and check that alcohol, drugs or misuse was not a contributing factor.
+- Communicate the strategy on alcohol, drugs and substance misuse to pupils, staff and parents.
+None should be brought onto school premises and there will be serious consequences if any is found. - Train managers to identify staff, visitors and pupils they suspect to be misusing alcohol, drugs etc. - Develop a system for dealing with drug, substance and alcohol issues - Provide adequate training, instruction and training on alcohol, substances and substance misuse - Make our drug, alcohol and substance misuse policy available on the school website and widely known amongst the parents, pupils and staff - Make sure staff are aware of the smoking, alcohol and drugs policy for staff contained within the CST employment manual - Deliver appropriate training to staff, parents and pupils on drugs, alcohol and substance misuse - Ensure detailed investigation are carried out of any cases involving alcohol, drugs and substances - Periodically assess accidents, incidents and check that alcohol, drugs or misuse was not a contributing factor.